 A UE supporting the MuD service may synchronize the local call log with the network stored call log as specified in OMA-TS-CPM_Message_Storage_Using_RESTFul_API [9] and OMA-TS-REST_NetAPI_NMS [10].
 If the served user in the "To" header field is an identity not registered by the UE, the UE shall deduce that the call was originated using the Additional-Identity header field.

+A UE supporting MuD and MiD services shall support GRUU and GRUU management as defined in IETF RFC 5627 [YY].

+A UE supporting MuD and MiD services shall support callee capabilities registration as defined in IETF RFC 3841 [XX].